tkivinen/data-analysis-with-python-summer-2019/project.rst

 Project work
 ============

 Choose a project work.
-There are two projects to choose from:
+There are three projects to choose from:

 1. biological sequence analysis (part07)
 2. regression analysis on medical data (part08)
+3. fossil data analysis (see course page / tasks section)

+The following instructions are for the TMC-integrated projects (part7 and part8).

 After you have completed 80% of points from week 6, download the exercises and/or notebooks from the TMC server.